Leadership Coaching in Cologne or online

-On request, we can analyse your leadership style and develop it further from a systemic and neuroscientific perspective so that it suits you and your personality.
-For me, mindful leadership means being able to assess the consequences of my actions and empathise with my employees.
-Knowing how the human brain works and what we need to be able to work in a healthy and motivated way is a ground-breaking realisation for many managers who come to me for coaching.
-Becoming aware of my opportunities to create a health-promoting and motivating environment is just as much a part of coaching as recognising which of my behavioural patterns have the opposite effect.
+Leadership begins with self-leadership and regular reflection.
+For me, this means being able to assess the consequences of my actions and empathise with my employees.
+Knowing how the human brain works and what we need to be able to work in a healthy and motivated way is a ground-breaking realisation for many leaders who come to me for coaching.
+Becoming aware of my opportunities to create a health-promoting and motivating environment is just as much a part of coaching as recognising which of my behavioural and communication patterns have the opposite effect.
 Sometimes it's the very small things that can have a huge impact.

-In addition, I offer neuroscience-based methods and models (NeuroLeadership and NeuroMindfulness®) in my leadership coaching to enable team members to stay healthy and productive in the long term, especially when working in a digital context.
+I offer you systemic and neuroscience-based methods and models in executive coaching (NeuroLeadership and NeuroMindfulness®) to help you and your teams stay healthy and productive in the long term.

-An exemplary selection of questions with which clients come to me for coaching:
+An exemplary selection of questions with which clients from Germany and abroad come to me for coaching:

 How do I create trust and psychological safety within a virtual global team?